 In addition to his academic pursuits, Dr. Marlin is active as an expert witness in cases involving personal injury, wrongful death, and wrongful termination.
 In this capacity he has prepared economic loss estimates in over 250 cases.
-His involvement in this area not only has led to academic publications in the field, but also his being the recent past president of the American Academy of Economic and Financial Experts and the upcoming editor of the Journal of Legal Economics.
+His involvement in this area not only has led to academic publications in the field, but also his being the recent past president of the American Academy of Economic and Financial Experts and the past editor of the Journal of Legal Economics.

 Dr. Marlin has published articles in the following academic/professional journals: Journal of Legal Economics, The Lawyers Journal, Journal of Legal Education, Municipal Finance Journal, International Executive, Public Administration Review, Midwestern Business and Economic Review, The Financial Review, The Review of Regional Studies, Economic Development Quarterly, Policy Studies Journal, Urban Affairs Quarterly, Transportation Research Record, Virginia Social Science Journal, Growth and Change, Tidewater Virginian, Tidewater Economic Report, Hampton Roads Portfolio.
 He has also authored chapters in the following texts: Forensic Science and the Law; Forensic Science; Government and Business Finance: Global Perspectives on Economic Development; Financing Economic Development; and Financing Florida State Government.

 Marlin, M. (2012).
 Ethnicity and Work Life Expectancy: Does it Matter?
 Forensic Rehabilitation and Economics, 5(1), pp. 45-54.